 The PricePoint web site allows health care consumers to receive basic, facility-specific information about healthcare services and charges.
 Consumers can query information for Inpatient services, Outpatient Surgeries, Emergency Department, Urgent Care and Observation visits, and ancillary services such as radiology and therapies.

-In January 2009, PricePoint included a Top 25 list for the high volume APR-DRGs statewide.
+In January 2009, PricePoint included a Top 25 list for the high-volume APR-DRGs statewide.
 In January 2011, PricePoint provided a Top 75 list based on volume of APR-DRGs statewide and the Top 75 list for the top CPTs statewide.
 In April 2012, WHAIC released the first category of EAPGs (Enhanced Ambulatory Payment Groups) on PricePoint.

 For more information on EAPGs - EAPG Notes | EAPG FAQs

-Most recently (August 2014) observation services data was added displaying median charges for the Top 20 reasons patients access observation care units in Wisconsin hospitals.
+In August 2014, observation services data was added displaying median charges for the Top 20 reasons patients access observation care units in Wisconsin hospitals.

 PricePoint was created without a legislative mandate and it is just one of the many ways that Wisconsin hospitals are demonstrating their commitment to health care transparency by providing information that can help consumers, employers and insurers with health care decisions.